ovis-hpc/readthedocs/README.rst

 Where ``file-name`` is what will be displayed on the website and ``<file-name>`` is the directive name listed at the top of the file.

-For more information please see [Read the Docs cross referencing documentation](https://docs.readthedocs.com/platform/stable/guides/cross-referencing-with-sphinx.html).
+For more information please see `Read the Docs cross referencing documentation <https://docs.readthedocs.com/platform/stable/guides/cross-referencing-with-sphinx.html>`_.

 Test Your Changes
 -----------------